Guide to Bidding & Tendering Process for Project Management

 • Decisions and project implementation are generally quicker, thanks to reduced bureaucracy and a more agile approach.

 There are many different types of bids depending on the need and industry.
-Here are the five main kinds of bids to be aware of if you are a project manager who will be involved in the bidding and tendering process for a project.
+Here are three common types of bids to be aware of if you are a project manager who will be involved in the bidding and tendering process for a project.

 Sealed bid